eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 ### Model Reparameterization

-- Countless warnings have told you to engage in this strange activity of "reparameterization".
+- Countless warnings have told you to engage in this strange activity of “reparameterization”.
 What even is that?
 Luckily, the [Stan User Manual](https://github.com/stan-dev/stan/releases/download/v2.17.1/stan-reference-2.17.1.pdf) (specifically the _Reparameterization and Change of Variables_ section) has an excellent explanation of reparameterization, and even some practical tips